TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

   -s, --scrape string   start the scraper, initialize it with either just blooms or entire index, generate for new blocks
                         One of [ off | blooms | index ]
-  -m, --monitor         instruct the node to start the monitors tool -r, --rpc             run gRPC server
-  -x, --fmt string      export format, one of [none|json*|txt|csv] -v, --verbose         enable verbose (increase detail with --log_level) -h, --help            display this help screen
+  -m, --monitor         instruct the node to start the monitors tool -g, --grpc            run gRPC server to serve names -x, --fmt string      export format, one of [none|json*|txt|csv] -v, --verbose         enable verbose (increase detail with --log_level) -h, --help            display this help screen